cokelaer/damona/README.rst

 different local environments that do not interfer with your system.
 This has great advantages for developers.
 For example, you can install a pre-compiled libraries in a minute instead of trying to compile it yourself including all dependencies.
-Different communities have emerge using this framework.
+Different communities have emerged using this framework.
 One of them is `Bioconda <https://bioconda.github.io>`_, which is dedicated to bioinformatics.

 Another great tool that emerged in the last years is